mdambski/liquidity/README.md

 ---

-## Global Liquidity Model
+### Global Liquidity Model

-This module generates a chart of the **Global Liquidity Model** using data from FRED, the Federal Reserve, the U.S. Treasury, and other central banks.
-It estimates global liquidity based on publicly available macroeconomic indicators.

-## Proxies Overview
+The **Global Liquidity Model** provides a index of net liquidity in the financial system by aggregating key U.S. economic indicators from the FRED database.
+It combines the effects of the Federal Reserve balance sheet, bank reserves, reverse repo operations, and the U.S. Treasury General Account to estimate market liquidity.
+The model highlights how central bank actions and fiscal flows impact liquidity, offering a clear, data-driven perspective through an interactive stacked area chart.

 ### Crypto Proxies